Curriculum

 So, let’s understand the concept of Generics to avoid code duplication.

-4. Using Generics
+4. Printing Data Using Generics

 Let’s implement the above example using a Generic Printer class.